UPDATE - MANUAL AND ELECTRIC MODELS NOW AVAILABLE FOR DELIVERY IN NOVEMBER 2021

 In all these scenarios it's not the bowling, it's the walking.
 Eighteen or twenty one ends just aren't possible.

 Or maybe you are a wheelchair user already and didn't know that there is a wheelchair approved for use on both indoor and outdoor greens.

-The Bowls Royce is offered in two models - Manual and Electric.
+The Bowls Royce is offered in three models - Manual, Upgradable Manual and Electric.

-The manual model - 'Bowls Royce-SP'is self-propelled using traditional wheelchair power - your own arms or a colleague.
+The manual model - 'Bowls Royce-EM' is self-propelled using traditional wheelchair power - your own arms or a colleague's.
 Someone on your rink or a fifth member of your team - pushes you to each delivery position.
 It's no different to the batsman who has a runner between the wickets.

-The battery-powered model - 'Bowls Royce-BP' gives the bowler complete independence of movement.
-It is based on the same wheelchair frame as the manual model, developed by Bush Hill Bowls in conjunction with disability sports engineering charity ReMap.
+The battery-powered model - 'Bowls Royce-BP' gives the bowler complete independence of movement and was designed by Bush Hill Bowls in conjunction with disability sports engineering charity ReMap.

 |Depth||107cm / 42"|

 |Width||65cm / 25"|

 |Width between arms|

 |Battery (-E model only)||24v Lithium ion|